sumbuljakhura/sumbuljakhura/README.md

 # 🚀 Sumbul Jakhura

-👋 Hi there!
-I'm a **Front-End Developer** with expertise in **Next.js, React, TypeScript, and WordPress**.
-I love crafting responsive, user-friendly web apps.

 💫 About Me:
 Currently working on wordpress , shopify  and  Python and by profession senior wordpress @ DD and